mcbloch/ESA/README.md

 - Use static ip's
   - Not setting the ip is possible but you are then unable to run a playbook against the host automatically.
 You will need to paste the ip in the inventory manually.
 The container is possible to get port forwards but the ssh config can not be set automatically atm.
 Also, all port forwards break on reboot :)

+And a big list of other ideas in my personal notes ;)

 ## Roadmap

 - Add vault best practices
-- Add a bastion user to jump through the host to containers (without shell access for the bastion)
+- Add an unprivileged bastion user to jump through the host to containers (without shell access for the bastion)
 - Run unprivileged containers
-- Add ssh wrapper that adds flags to add the generated ssh.config

 - Add automatic testing on filechanges
   - Check yaml validity